1

 curved space—

 is not a real universe.
-Furthermore, we must recognize that higher
+Furthermore, one must recognize that higher

 mathematical trick to circumvent the cosmic edge and cosmological